 Shoulder, back pain, headaches, stomach aches, nausea

-Post traumatic stress disorder can occur after witnessing or experiencing a traumatic event like a murder, rape, mugging, car crash or natural disaster.
+Post Traumatic Stress Disorder can occur after witnessing or experiencing a traumatic event like a murder, rape, mugging, car crash or natural disaster.
 Or, it can be cause by chronic trauma like childhood sexual, physical or emotional abuse.
 Those who suffer from this disorder can experience the event repeatedly in nightmares and flashbacks and also begin to feel depressed, angry, and irritable, can scare easily and become emotionally numb.

 People with Post Traumatic Stress Disorder (PTSD) may experience symptoms such as: